-We then head for the World Birding Center site at Edinburg Scenic Wetlands where two major ponds draw in ducks and wading birds by the score, as well as kingfishers of all three species.
-The extensive native-plant gardens are a haven for wintering warblers, and the feeders attract Buff-bellied and other hummingbirds.
+For lunch we enjoy a picnic from the inn, then head for the World Birding Center site at Edinburg Scenic Wetlands where two major ponds draw in ducks and wading birds by the score, as well as kingfishers of all three species.
+The extensive native-plant gardens are a haven for wintering warblers, and the feeders attract Buffbellied and other hummingbirds.
 Nearby McAllen has a regular evening roost of Green Parakeet that sometimes number in the hundreds; we may visit their roosting area before dinner.
 Accommodations at the Alamo Inn (B,L,D)

-Tues., Feb.
-1 Quinta Mazatlan, McAllen | Departures
+Thurs., Feb.
+23 Quinta Mazatlan, McAllen | Departures